jchwenger/poetic.machines/README.md

 mamba env create -f environment.yaml
 ```

-Once this is done, you can activate your environment like so:
+Now you can activate your environment directly in VSCode (Command Palette → `Python: Select Interpreter` → `poetic.machines`), or in any terminal like so:

 ```bash
 conda activate poetic.machines